Agronomy Test Paper Solutions 02

 • Dibbling is the process of placing the seed in the holes made by any convenient

-implement such as spade, khurpi or by hand in the seed bed and covering them with soil by hand.
+implement such as spade, khurpi or by hand in the seed bed and covering them with

 • Advantages :